 Thrive Patch Research

-I searched the product website for research to show that the Thrive Patch caused people to lose weight.
-I didn't see any.
+I searched the Le-Vel website for research to show that the Thrive Patch caused people to lose weight.
+No evidence could be located

 I then searched the web for:

 - Thrive Patch Research